surajsinghshekhawat/ChaChing/README.md

 - The users don’t have to depend on a centralised banking institution to provide a credit score, The credibility check is done by the lenders themselves by going through the previous transaction histories.

-- It would prevent people falling into quick loan scams carried out by some apps where the borrowers are harassed by imposing unrealistic interest rates.
-MicroPay, being decentralized everything is controlled by the smart contracts in a transparent immutable way.
+- It would prevent people falling into quick loan scams carried out by some apps where the borrowers are harassed by imposing unrealistic interest rates.ChaChing, being decentralized everything is controlled by the smart contracts in a transparent immutable way.

 ## Tech Stack :
 HTML, CSS, web3js, Solidity